 And even here, they are allowed only under a stringent set of terms and regulations.
 As per the Goa, Daman and Diu Public Gambling Act 1976, casinos can only be set up in five-star hotels or offshore vessels with the prior permission of the Government.

 I think we all know how one is expected to procure this “prior permission” from the Government, but that is a topic better left for another article.

-Thanks to the aforementioned rule, there are only a handful of legitimate casinos in the country.
-In fact, they are so few in number that we might as well enlist them here.
-The State of Sikkim has two casinos, namely, Casino Sikkim and Casino Mahjong.
-Goa boasts ten casinos, six of these are based on land and the other four are floating around on the Mandovi River.
-The Deltin Group, who own and operate two of the four floating casinos on the Mandovi River, have already recognized the profitable potential of opening up a casino in Daman and it is expected to be active soon.
+Thanks to the aforementioned rule, the number of legitimate casinos in India is so few in number, we might as well enlist them here.
+The State of Sikkim has three casinos – Casino Sikkim, Casino Mahjong, and Deltin Denzong.
+Goa boasts sixteen casinos – ten of them are based on land and the other six floating on the Mandovi River.

-Compared to bordering states like Karnataka and Maharashtra, Goa has a very weak population of approximately just 1.4 million people.
-In contrast, Karnataka is estimated to have a population of 61.1 million and Maharashtra is estimated to have a population of 112.4 million.
+Compared to bordering states like Karnataka and Maharashtra, Goa is a tiny state with a small population of approximately just 1.8 million people.
+In contrast, Karnataka is estimated to have a population of approximately 62 million and Maharashtra 114 million.

-Despite this fact, Goa still leads the charts in terms of gambling activity.
-Following in second place is the State of Sikkim, Goa and Sikkim together make up for almost 90% of all the legal gambling that takes place in the country.
+Despite this fact, Goa still leads the charts in terms of gambling activity, followed by Sikkim, another small state in Northeast India.
+Together, they make up for almost 90% of all the legal gambling that takes place in the country.